Chardham Tourist Guide Services

-Once you feel called to undertake the pious Chardham Yatra, many are perplexed with where to begin.
-How does one begin to prepare for Chardham Yatra?
-The sacred shrines of Yamunotri, Gangotri, Kedarnath and Badrinath are located in the wintry landscape of Gharwal Himalayas.
-Depending upon where you come from, the challenges you face in adapting to the myriad demands of the journey may differ.
-The following travel guide offers answers questions to 15 questions that might come to mind before one starts Chardham Yatra.
+Once people feel called to undertake the pious Chardham Yatra, many are confused about where to begin.
+The sacred shrines of Yamunotri, Gangotri, Kedarnath, and Badrinath are located in the wintry landscape of the Garhwal Himalayas.
+How does one begin to prepare for the Chardham Yatra in these very different weather conditions?
+Depending upon where you come from, the challenges you face in adapting to the hilly location may differ.
+The following travel guide comes to help you with exactly that!
 They say well begun is half done!
-Let us begin by evoking the grace of Lord Ganesh himself in removing the obstacles that lay before your Chardham pilgrimage trajectory.
+So let’s dive into these most commonly asked questions…

-One needs to duly register oneself duly to be able to visit all the Chardham shrines.
-You can get it done at https://registrationandtouristcare.uk.gov.in/
+One needs to duly register oneself to be able to visit all the Chardham shrines.
+You can get it done at https://registrationandtouristcare.uk.gov.in/.

-Also, keep in mind that Kedarnath pilgrimage requires one to present a medical fitness certificate which can be obtained from Guptkashi or Sonprayag.
-These will be checked at the Sonprayag check-post before one is let into the trekking trail till Kedarnath shrine.
+Also, keep in mind that the Kedarnath pilgrimage requires one to present a medical fitness certificate as well, which can be obtained from Guptkashi or Sonprayag.
+These will be checked at the Sonprayag check-post before one is let into the trekking trail to Kedarnath shrine.

 4. When to Book Transportation?